 View More Videos and Images - Crevices and Swim Throughs

 At an average depth of 23 feet, the area known as the Caves and Caverns does not disappoint.
 Here the rocky shoreline is composed of dramatic formations with overhangs, swim-throughs, and openings that can be explored with good buoyancy and relative ease.
 The breaking surf on the rocks overhead causes the light to dance as is shines through numerous cracks and fissures.
 Look carefully for spiny lobsters hiding within the rocks amongst the sea fans and soft corals.

 To complete the dive, circle back through the formations towards the Fish Protection Wall and exit at Pocita Beach.

 Escambron Marine Park is a dive site that offers a lot of diversity.
 From the ruins of Atlantis to the swim-throughs of Labyrinth Reef, it’s a must for any diver in Old San Juan.

 Looking to dive Escambron Marine Park?
 Find the best vacation rates on Funjet Vacations here.

-Dive Site ForecastDiving conditions are expected to be good.
-The forecasted water temperature is 83℉ with slight wave action out of the north and winds at 8 MPH from the southeast.
+Dive Site ForecastDiving conditions are expected to be pretty good.
+The forecasted water temperature is 83℉ with moderate wave action out of the north northwest and winds at 15 MPH from the east.